January 22, 2019

 Data from Berg Insights, a market research firm specializing in fleet management, found that the number of commercial fleets using fleet management software is expected to grow from 8 million in 2017 to over 16 million by 2022.
 These numbers will only continue to increase thanks to additional fleet management software features like real-time GPS vehicle location and automated vehicle maintenance alerts.
 The proven ROI should be reason enough for fleet managers, who are pivotal to the financial well-being of their fleets, to adopt telematics and stay up to date with new product roll-outs.
 As technology continues to shape the fleet industry, fleet managers will be expected to adapt and pull the plug on a “this is how we’ve always done it” mentality.

-In October 2018, the American Transportation Research Institute (ATRI) identified driver shortages as the number one concern for America’s trucking industry.
+In October 2018, the American Transportation Research Institute (ATRI) identified driver shortages as the number one concern for the United State's trucking industry.
 If fleet managers want to retain drivers, it’s critical for them to meet their drivers’ needs.

 Not sure where to start?
 Try creating a safety awards program or simply make it a point to remark on drivers who go above and beyond.
 Recognition can go a long way in any industry, and you're bound to see a shift in engagement when drivers feel like they're acknowledged for their hard work.